marczaku/201-algorithms-data-structures/algodata-206-pathfinding/README.md

 end procedure
 ```

+Wait, what happened here?
+Why does `enqueue` suddenly take two arguments?

+The first argument is the Priority.
+Lowest Value is returned first.
+Instead of always returning the one that was enqueued first, here the nodes receive a Priority and are returned in that order.

+If you wish to implement this class yourself, have a go at implementing a Min-Heap.
+(It's a special kind of Binary Tree, not a Binary Search Tree)

 Pro: Complete.
 Optimal.
 Can Deal with Connection-Costs.
 Con: Complexity is polynomial (n^2).
 Memory usage is rather high.